The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information

 they may be certain dealings on ‘terminal markets’

 they may be certain services performed on warehoused goods

 The groups of supplies which are zero-rated under VATA 1994, Sch 8 are summarised in this guidance note.

-For the VAT treatment of goods removed from the UK, see the Exporting goods to non-EU countries and Supplies of goods within the EU guidance notes.
+For the VAT treatment of goods removed from the UK, see the Exporting goods to non-EU countries (until 31 December 2020) and Supplies of goods within the EU (until 31 December 2020) guidance notes.

 Dealings on terminal markets and services performed on warehoused goods are covered in De Voil Indirect Tax Service V4.208 and V4.209.

-There are 19 different groups of zero-rated supplies specified in VATA 1994, Sch 8.
+There are a number of different ‘groups’ of zero-rated supplies specified in VATA 1994, Sch 8.

 A brief overview of each of these groups is provided below.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.